 Hunting spiders- they are a lot less dependent on webs and mostly travel for food.

-Identification and habitats of most common spiders of New Zealand
+NZ spider identification and the habitats of the most common NZ spiders

-There are very few spiders in New Zealand that are capable of causing any harm.
+There are very few NZ spider species that are capable of causing any harm.
 Most spiders are a nuisance primarily because of their webbing.
 The most harmful spiders in NZ are the katipo, the redback and the white-tailed spider.

-The katipo (Latrodectus katipo) and the redback spider (Latrodectus hasselti) belong to the same genus as the American black widow spider.
-These two are the only spiders venomous to people in New Zealand.
+The katipo (Latrodectus katipo) and the redback spider (Latrodectus hasselti) belong to the same genus as the American black widow spider, and are very similar.
+The Katipo and White-tail are really the only New Zealand poisonous spiders (the Redback is an Australian spider).
 In both species it is the adult females that are capable of biting humans.

-Bites from both species are extremely rare and there is a safe and effective antivenom for both redback and katipo bites.
+Bites from New Zealand poisonous spiders are extremely rare and there is a safe and effective antivenom for both redback and katipo spider bites.

 beach grasses and other vegetation